ApplicationCraft/applicationcraft.com/source/developers/documentation/ac-mobile-build-phonegap/ac-mobile-build/ac-build-plugins/xtify-push-notifications/apis/xtify-notification-api.html.markdown

 - sendAudienceData (required for XIDS and TAGS)- see above
 - txtMessage (required) - the message content
 - txtButton (optional) - the text to appear on the button shown in the notification popup.
 - customData (optional) - a JSON object that gets passed with the notification.
-We always add a custom data record for testing purposes even if it is note required.
+We always add a custom data record for testing purposes even if it is not required.
 - action (optional) - please refer to the [Xtify Push API documentation](http://developer.xtify.com/display/APIs/Push+API+2.0) if you want to set this.
 - callback (optional) - your own callback to receive return data from the call.